 Tengi George-Ikoli the Senior Program Officer, Natural Resource Governance Institute (NRGI) outlined the need for Nigeria particularly oil producing states in the Niger Delta to respond to the global shift from fossil fuel as it hampers our economic growth hence, the need for state government to implement various initiatives targeted at stimulating economic growth and social development beyond fossil fuels.

 Problems identified as affecting youths in the Niger Delta region included youth unemployment, illiteracy, poverty, poor health care, youth exclusion in decision making.
+These issues are magnified because the region has a less fiscal resilience structure and building resilience would help address these challenges.

 Observations